RasmusLindroth/i3keys/README.md

 Now you will need to start your browser and head over to the URL printed in your terminal e.g. http://localhost:8080

-There you can select your keyboard layout and voilá!
+There you can select your keyboard layout and voilà!

 ### Disclaimer
 * It's only tested with evdev handling input.
 So maybe you get the wrong